 Where Should I Direct the Student Next?

 All students interested in studying abroad should be referred to the International Programs Office.
 All students are required to attend a ‘Study Abroad 101’ Information session to learn about the study abroad planning and application process.
-Sessions are offered every Friday at 3pm in Old Main 220 throughout the semester.
+Sessions are offered every Wednesday at 3pm in Old Main 220 or remotely via Webex throughout the semester.
 Information is available on the International Programs website at cortland.edu/studyabroad

 What Resources are Available for the Faculty Advisor?

 The International Programs Office website offers a variety of resources on the Faculty Resource tab.
-Department International Advocates, Associate Deans, and International Programs Office staff are also available to help.
+Associate Deans and International Programs Office staff are also available to help.

 SUNY Cortland International Programs Office